Pecneb/computer_vision_research/README.md

 ## Draw Decision Tree results

 ## Experiment with Decision Tree parameters, mainly with the tree depth.
+Bence

 ## GPU Accelarated pandas and scikit-learn.